 It informed in the report how rapidly increasing cases of lifestyle diseases, such as high cholesterol, obesity, high blood pressure, poor diet habits, and alcohol and tobacco consumption in urban areas are heightening a call for specialized care inputs and services.

-Adding to these statistics and epidemiological trends, it said that Covid-19 in all probability will instill long-term variation in behavior concerning personal hygiene, health insurance, fitness, and nutrition, as well as health monitoring and regular medical check-ups.
+Adding to these statistic and epidemiological trends, it said that Covid-19 in all probability will instill long-term variation in behavior concerning personal hygiene, health insurance, fitness, and nutrition, as well as health monitoring and regular medical check-ups.
 The pandemic has also paved the way for the utilization of digital technologies, for example, telemedicine.
 Moreover, there is a growing prominence on the unfolding of government-private coalition models in India’s healthcare sector.

 NITI Aayog also said that manufacturing of medical instruments and apparatus, expansion of pathology and diagnostic centers, and miniaturized therapeutics have peak growth potential.
 Additionally, medical value transmission has shown bright aspects, given India’s innate strengths in alternative medicinal systems.
 Technical developments in departments like Artificial Intelligence, wearables, and other mobile tech, along with the Internet of Things, also offer uncountable paths for investment.